Michiel1990/r-wallstreetbots/setup/2_raspberri-pi-applications.md

-# Configuring the Raspberri Pi OS
+# Application required on the Raspberri Pi
 ## Main Python installation
 Python usually comes pre-installed for Raspberri Pi OS, which is something we can double-check
 >Run the following commands in a Bash Shell: